svenevs/exhale/README.rst

    $ pip install exhale

 This will install Exhale, as well as all of its dependencies.
-You are of course capable of installing Exhale through other means, as it contains a ``setup.py``, but since I **strongly discourage this**, I will not provide you with instructions on how to do so.
+You are of course capable of installing Exhale through other means, as it contains a ``setup.py``.
+If you choose to do this, I assume you know what you are doing (and will provide neither instructions nor support for alternative installation strategies).

 .. note::